zw199502/navigation_among_pedestrians/README.md

 ### A_LOAM
 - it is a ros package, please compile it with ```catkin_make```
 - aloam_velodyne_VLP16.launch, SLAM algorithm in 3D space to localize the robot
-- human_detection.launch, detect humans on a specific area and localize the robot
+- human_detection.launch, detect humans on a specific area and localize the robot.
 - gmapping.launch, create grid map on 2D plane
 - quadruped_dwa.launch, move_base

+# Real experiments
+- the robot moves on a 4x4m area
+- first, compile your Velodyne ros package, connect the Velodyne Lidar sensor, and use the command ```curl http://192.168.1.201/cgi/short_dist --data "enable=on"``` to shorten the default minimum range of the Lidar.
+The default minimum range is 0.5m and the shorted range is 0.1m.
+Although the range is shortened, the accuracy and stability are degraded
+- second, compile the A_LOAM ros package, ```roslauch  roslaunch aloam_velodyne human_detection.launch```. you need to wait 5 seconds and then let pedestrians move into the area.
+- third, compile the unitree ros package, ```roslaunch unitree_legged_sdk unitree_planning.launch```
+- fourth, run the DRL-based motion planner
+- please source all ros packages in the ~/.bashrc file, like ```source XXX/devel/setup.bash```
+- please study our source codes for more details